 Are you ready to experience the ultimate downhill running thrill?
 Runners will set off through the gates of the iconic start-house at the top of the Hahnenkamm.
 From there it isn’t a straight forward drop to the finish.
 Gates will be set down the course and skill will be required to weave in and out of the gates, while at the same time mastering the insanely steep slope—just as in winter, only without skis and snow.

-The run down the world’s most iconic downhill ski slope, the Streif, debuted in 2018.
-This year’s event will be taking place on Saturday, October 5, 2019.
+The run down the world’s most iconic downhill ski slope, the Streif, debuted in 2018 and is now in its third year.
 To descend quickly requires strength, skill, bravery and a whole lot more.
 Are you ready to take on the world’s toughest descent?